vincent-barilla/Mood-Mapper-Beta/README.md

         action -- here, showing the iFrame -- starts.
 If the two elements in the array are different, nothing happens -- the iFrame stays visible, while the above cases will have set its contents.

-        If the user has clicked both button once to see both help files, then togSources will have reset to [].
+        If the user has clicked both buttons once to see both help files, then togSources will have reset to [].
-        The next click  becomes the first and only element in a new togSources, and, since the above condition will toggle the actions when togSources.length == 1, the toggle actions will fire again.
-The previous state of the toggle has the iFrame being visible, so it will now toggle to closed.
+        The next click becomes the first and only element in a new togSources.
+Since the above condition will toggle the actions when togSources.length == 1, the toggle actions will fire again.
+The previous state of the toggle has the iFrame being visible, so it will now toggle to being closed.

         It's a bit of a convoluted piece of coding.
 My reason for doing this is to provide a smoother viewing experience of the help files.
 Without it, the user has to click once to open the iFrame, once more to close it, then a